Feeding Tubes for ALS |

 As ALS progresses, it can become harder to eat well and stay hydrated.
-If you notice that you are coughing or choking on food or liquid, having trouble swallowing, getting fatigued while chewing, or losing weight, you may want to consider receiving some or all of your nutrition and hydration through a feeding tube.
+If you notice that you are coughing or choking on food or liquid, having trouble swallowing, getting tired while chewing, or losing weight, you may want to think about getting a feeding tube.

 What are the benefits of feeding tubes?

-A feeding tube can help you maintain your weight and strength and have more energy throughout the day.
-It can also help you stay well hydrated, which can thin your saliva and make swallowing easier.
+A feeding tube can help you maintain your weight, strength, and energy levels.
+A feeding tube can also help you stay hydrated, which can thin your saliva and make it easier to swallow saliva.

 |

 If pills and vitamins are hard to swallow, you can crush and administer them through the feeding tube as long as they are crushable.
-Talk with your doctor to make sure your pills are crushable or discuss alternative ways of taking your medication.
+Talk with your doctor to make sure your pills are crushable or discuss other ways of taking your pills.

 If pills and vitamins are hard to swallow, you can crush and administer them through the feeding tube as long as they are crushable.
-Talk with your doctor to make sure your pills are crushable or discuss alternative ways of taking your medication.
+Talk with your doctor to make sure your pills are crushable or discuss other ways of taking your pills.

 What is the procedure like?